Exploring History

 +An ill-considered change

-which shows us what changes we made at an older commit as
+We could also use git show which shows us what changes we made at an older commit as

 well as the commit message, rather than the differences between a commit and our

-working directory that we see by using git diff
+working directory that we see by using git diff.

 $ git show HEAD~2 mushroomsoup.md